elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 }
 ```

-In this example, a log message with the template `Request to {url} caused an error` is logged.
+In this example, a log message with the template `Request to {url} caused an error` to be logged.
 The use of the variable names `statuscode`, `method`, and `url` will fill in those values in the correct fields on elmah.io.
 For a reference of all possible property names, check out the property names on [CreateMessage](https://github.com/elmahio/Elmah.Io.Client/blob/main/src/Elmah.Io.Client/Models/CreateMessage.cs).

 An alternative is to use the `OnMessage` action.
 As an example, we'll add a version number to all messages: